jonnywinter/jonnywinter.github.io/_posts/2021-01-23-python-flask-iis.md

 12. To install the selected roles, role services, and features, click **Install**.
 13. To complete the installation, click **Close**.

 Easily done.
 Next, let's get [Python](https://www.python.org/) installed.
 Download the [Python 3.9.0](https://www.python.org/downloads/release/python-390/) installer and open it up.
 In the installation process choose **Customize installation** and in the **Advanced Options** window that pops up, tick the box for **Install for all users** is selected so that the install location changes to **C:\Program Files\Python39**.

-Because [Flask](https://flask.palletsprojects.com/) is pre-packaged with Python, we don't have to run any pip commands for it, but it is worth making sure everything is up-to-date.
+When Python installs, it installs pip - the Python package manager.
+But, because [Flask](https://flask.palletsprojects.com/) is pre-packaged with Python, we don't have to run any pip commands for it.
+However, it is worth making sure everything is up-to-date.
 To do this, open up PowerShell and type -
 ```powershell
 pip install pip --upgrade
 pip install Flask --upgrade